besughi/elixir-k6/README.md

 mix k6 run [<arg>...]
 ```

-This will run k6 in the context of your `priv/k6` folder, where your tests reside, and will forward all the provided arguments to k6.
+This will run k6 in the context of your load tests folder, and will forward all the provided arguments to k6.
 Make sure your server is up before running load tests.

 ### Why load test?